 If useDynamicContext is True, a context search for a dynamic will be done, else dynamics are ignored.
 Alternatively, the useDynamicContext may supply a Dynamic object that will be used instead of a context search.

-If useArticulations is True and parent is not None, any articulations found on that parent will be used to adjust the volume.
-Alternatively, the useArticulations parameter may supply a list of articulations that will be used instead of that available on a parent.
+If useArticulations is True and client is not None, any articulations found on that client will be used to adjust the volume.
+Alternatively, the useArticulations parameter may supply a list of articulations that will be used instead of that available on a client.

 The velocityIsRelative tag determines if the velocity value includes contextual values, such as dynamics and and accents, or not.